irena-flextool/flextool/docs/reference.md

 - model: `exclude_entity_outputs`: Default, no. Excludes results on node, unit and connection level, but preserves group level results

-An option to look at the not output horizons is set.
-This is useful for debugging and constructing stochastic/rolling model.
-This might affect the solve level costs in the results, so disable this before the final results.
+A further option is to output everything from the model horizon.
+This changes the behaviour of a rolling model, since it would otherwise output only the realized part of the model horizon.
+This option will also output all variables from the stochastic branches when the model uses those.
+This option is useful for debugging and constructing stochastic/rolling model.
+Outputting the unrealized part of the model horizon will include unrealized costs in the cost calculations, so costs will be too high and this option should not be used for the final results.

-- model: `output_horizon`: Default, no. Produces outputs for the extended horizons.
+- model: `output_horizon`: Default, no. Produces outputs for the model horizon after `rolling_solve_jump`.

 ## Reserves